 By Linda Cornett

-For a city of 97,000 or so residents, Boulder enjoys a lot of reputation, evidenced by more than 23 million hits in a Google search.
+For a city of around 100,000 residents, Boulder enjoys a lot of reputation, evidenced by more than 23 million hits in a Google search.

 Part of the notoriety no doubt stems from the town’s news-making progressive stands on topics from open space to gay rights to growth limits.

-The University of Colorado, with almost 30,000 students, eight Nobel-winning professors, 18 astronaut alumni and frequently mighty athletic teams adds a hearty level of interest, as do the ground-breaking federal research labs.
+The University of Colorado, with more than 30,000 students, eight Nobel Prize-winning professors, 18 astronaut alumni and frequently mighty athletic teams adds a hearty level of interest, as do the ground-breaking federal research labs.

 The tragic, and unsolved, murder of a six-year-old little girl named Jon-Benet Ramsey in 1996 added worldwide attention to the town.